Turnout

 Determine Your Eligibility for Retroactive Benefits

-If you're looking to qualify for retroactive SSI benefits, we recognize that navigating this process can be quite overwhelming.
-You need to meet specific criteria set by the Social Security Administration (SSA).
-First and foremost, it’s essential to have a qualifying disability that aligns with the SSA's definition.
-Remember, your disability must have started before you submitted your request.
+If you're looking to secure retroactive SSI benefits, we recognize that this process can be complex.
+You need to meet specific criteria.
+First and foremost, it’s essential to have documentation that aligns with the requirements.
+Remember, your application must be submitted accurately before you submitted it.

-Additionally, it’s important that your income and resources stay below the limits established by the SSA for SSI eligibility.
-To help verify your eligibility, take a moment to review your medical records, financial statements, and any communications from the SSA regarding your disability status.
+Additionally, it’s important that your information is complete for review.
+To help clarify your situation, take a moment to review your eligibility, financial records, and any communications from the Social Security Administration.

-If you believe you meet these requirements, know that you can confidently move forward in this process.
-You're not alone in this journey, and we're here to help you every step of the way.
+If you believe you qualify for benefits, know that support is available.
+You're not alone in this journey, and every step of the way.

 Follow the arrows to see what criteria you need to meet for retroactive SSI benefits.
 Each box represents a step or requirement in the process.